 - Vulvar lipoma – a painless, slow-growing mass made up of fatty tissue

 How are Pediatric Vulvar Cysts and Abnormalities diagnosed?

 If your daughter has a cyst, growth, rash, or other abnormality on or around the vulva, she should see a doctor for an examination.

 At her appointment, the doctor will ask about her symptoms and medical history and then examine the vulva.
 Some of these conditions can be diagnosed by visual inspection, location, and/or related symptoms alone, while others will require swabs to test for infection, aspiration or biopsy to rule out malignancy, and occasionally ultrasound imaging to confirm the diagnosis.

-Vulvar cancers and other malignant lumps will be treated with a combination of surgery, chemotherapy, and/or radiation.
+- Vulvar cancers and other malignant lumps will be treated with a combination of surgery, chemotherapy, and/or radiation.
 Large hemangiomas and endometriomas – or other large, painful cysts and lumps – may require surgical removal.
+These are extremely rare.